deshankoswatte/repository-milestone-changer/README.md

 ## About the project

-API service which helps to change the milestones of a set of issues at once without manually changing the milestones by hand.
-A total of 100 issues can be modified at a time.
+API service which uses the GitHub API service to change the milestone of a set of issues at once.
+This was developed in order to elimate the process of manually updating the milestones one by one. _A total of 100 issues_ can be **modified at a time**.

 ## Prerequisites